 Noting that past performance is not necessarily an indication or guarantee of future results, this week we look at what the future may hold for bond investors given what we have seen in the past.

-Potential Lessons from the Greenspan Fed
+Potential Lessons From the Greenspan Fed

 Given the U.S. Federal Reserve Bank (the Fed) shifted its monetary policy from an accommodative to tightening bias in March by raising rates from the zero-interest-rate bound with a 25-basis point hike,2 we will narrow our focus to the Bloomberg U.S. Aggregate Index (U.S. Aggregate).
 We also consider the level of hawkishness of today’s Fed, which shares similarities with Alan Greenspan’s 1994 Fed.3 Over the 1994-95 rate hike period, the Fed hiked rates seven times for a total Federal Fund Target Rate increase of 3.0% - from 3.0% to 6.0%.
 Of these hikes, three were 50bps and one was 75bps.
 Given the current outlook for rate hikes as highlighted by Bloomberg’s World Interest Rate Probability showing the market expects 8 more 25bps hikes by the end of the year, with two 50bps hikes at the FOMC’s June and July meetings, the hawkishness to today’s Fed is on par with that of the 1994 Fed.

-Finally, given all these dynamics, it may be no coincidence that the last time we had such a hawkish policy stance as we did in 1994 corresponds to the prior worst start to a year for the U.S. Aggregate in the last 30 years.
+Finally, given all these dynamics, it may be noThen & Now coincidence that the last time we had such a hawkish policy stance as we did in 1994 corresponds to the prior worst start to a year for the U.S. Aggregate in the last 30 years.

-Then & Now
+Then and Now

 Putting the current performance in perspective below we plot the annual returns for the Bloomberg U.S. Aggregate Bond Index over a 30 year period.
 As shown in the table above, the index is off to its worst start of the last 30 years at -8.8%, with the prior-worst start being in 1994 when it was down just -3.4% in comparison.